PBWanderer/FeralLands/README.md

 By being programmed as an HTML5/Javascript game, it will be easily accessible through a simple internet browser while still being quick and incredibly flexible.

-Major fetishes to be added will be pregnancy, birth, incest, and ferals.
-All at the same time?
+Major fetishes to be expanded upon will be pregnancy, birth, and incest.
+Ferals will also be added.
+All of that stuff at the same time?
 If you want to, sure.

 Gameplay will be a little different as well.
 You may keep two companions with you to assist in combat (and obscenity), as well as a distance system to account for when choosing your weapons.